 At Church of the Advent, our Sunday worship is guided by the ancient liturgical rhythm of the Book of Common Prayer.
 The BCP is the central liturgical guide to our tradition, yet one of its great gifts is the broad flexibility it offers in how the liturgy can be engaged by a community.

 On most Sundays, we offer two worship services (at 10am and noon) which model different approaches to the liturgy.
-Both of our services are Eucharistic, meaning that we share the sacred meal of the church in bread and wine each and every week.
+Our weekly services are Eucharistic, meaning that we share the sacred meal of the church in bread and wine each and every week.

-Ministry for children is offered at both services.
+Ministry for children is offered during worship for both services.
 Depending on the week, activities and teaching will be provided in either our children’s classrooms, in the children’s project corner of our sanctuary, or outside in our gardens.
 An usher will be happy to point the way to where our children gather each week.

 Worship at 10 am